bazelbuild/rules_kotlin/README.md

 )
 ```

-> Note: declaring friends of a kt_android_library requires adding _kt to the target, e.g.
+> Note: declaring friends of a kt_android_library requires adding `_kt` to the target, e.g.
 > `//some/other:target_kt`.
-This is because the kt_android_library rule is a macro with a
+This is because the `kt_android_library` rule is a macro with a
-> `kt_jvm_library` under the hood, and the surfaced rule is an android_rule which doesn't have
+> `kt_jvm_library` under the hood, and the surfaced rule is an android rule which doesn't have
-> kotlin providers.
+> kotlin aware bazel providers.
 This will be fixed in the future.

 This grants access to `internal` members of `//some/other:target`.
 A library can only be friends
 with one other library, which must be a kotlin-aware target.
 It inherits the module name from that